FeernandoOFF/DebugMenu/README.md

 ### Basic Usage

-In order to use the library, you first need to add the FAB to your Activity/Composable; this changes depending on the project.
+To use the library, you first need to add the FAB to your Activity/Composable; this changes depending on the project.

 <details>